lsbFlying/resy/README-EN.md

    * False: the initialization data is not recovered when the component is uninstalled, and the data state is maintained
    * General usage scenarios can be set to true
    * Special use scenarios, such as login information data
-   * Alternatively, the theme data belongs to the global status data and can be set to false */
+   * or the theme data belongs to the global status data and can be set to false */
   // false,
 );

 function App() {
   /**
-   * useresy is used for driver update of components, If you use store directly without useresy,
+   * useResy is used for driver update of components, If you use store directly without useResy,
    * Only the pure data can be obtained, and component update and re rendering cannot be driven.
    */
   const {